xpx31/CSCI571-Web-Technologies/README.md

 # CSCI571-Web-Technologies
 The USC course is to present many of the core technologies that the Web is based upon.
 These core technologies include:

-HTML and CSS (Hypertext MarkUp Language and Cascading Style Sheets) HTTP (HyperText Transfer Protocol)
+<li>HTML and CSS (Hypertext MarkUp Language and Cascading Style Sheets)
+HTTP (HyperText Transfer Protocol)
 Web servers, their configuration and performance properties Client-side Programming Using JavaScript